oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 (Line breaks for presentation only.)

-A SD-JWT-D for some of the claims:
+A Holder-Selected Disclosures JWT for some of the claims:

 {#example-complex-sd_jwt_release_payload}
 ```json